 As seen in the video we brought along a small child, which might not have been the greatest idea.
 You might want to hold off on bringing your real little ones along if they have a fear of water or as most kids do, lack patience.
 It is after all, a leisurely float down a two foot river with mild rapids here and there.

-Have you tubed here before?
-We'd love to hear your experience in the comment section.
+Have you tubed here before we'd love to hear your experience, questions or comments too :-)